MicrosoftDocs/power-platform/power-platform/well-architected/operational-excellence/principles.md

 DevOps practices assign clear roles and responsibilities to each team and streamline operational tasks so that they're efficient but not overwhelming.
 To maximize the value of DevOps, the culture should improve processes with technology and have ways for people in the organization to foster open communication.

-Learn more about [embracing DevOps culture](/azure/well-architected/operational-excellence/principles#embrace-devops-culture) in Azure Well-Architected Framework.
+Learn more about [embracing DevOps culture](/azure/well-architected/operational-excellence/principles#embrace-devops-culture) in the Azure Well-Architected Framework.

 ## Establish development standards